 Java 8 is the latest release for Java that contains new features, enhancements and bug fixes to improve efficiency to develop and run Java programs.

-The new release of Java is first made available to developers to ensure no major problems are found before we make it available on the java.com website for end users to download.
+The new release of Java is first made available to developers to give adequate time for testing and certification before being made available on the java.com website for end users to download.
 If you are interested in trying Java 8 it can be downloaded from Oracle.com.

 Some application providers might require that you use a particular Java release and have not certified their applications with Java 8.
 If you experience problems running an application with Java 8, check with your application provider and confirm that it is certified with this version.